Herman Charles Bosman: Career and adult life

 Bosman lamented the fact that Johannesburg neglected its heritage.
 In The Standard Theatre he complained that the city's residents:

 "will pull down the Standard Theatre like they have pulled down all the old buildings, theatres, gin-palaces, dosshouses, temples, shops, arcades, cafes and joints that were intimately associated with the mining-camp days of Johannesburg.
 Because I know Johannesburg.
 And I am satisfied that there is no other city in the world that is so anxious to shake off the memories of its early origins."

-Bosman's second wife was Ella Manson.
+Bosman's second wife was Ellalean Manson, known as Ella, a pianist and poet.
+They met in 1931 and married in October 1932 in Johannesburg.
 The couple were renowned for their bohemian lifestyle and parties, which featured witty conversation and usually ended well after midnight.

+Bosman's third and last wife was Helena Stegmann, a schoolteacher and artist.
+They married in Johannesburg in March 1944.
 From 1948 to his death in 1951, Bosman was employed as proof editor at The Sunday Express.
 In addition, he was contracted to write a weekly Voorkamer story for The Forum magazine.

-His last wife was Helena Lake (née Stegmann).
 After a housewarming party in October 1951, Bosman experienced severe chest pains and was taken to Edenvale Hospital.
 On admission, he was asked for his birthplace.
-He replied, "Born Kuilsrivier – Died Edenvale Hospital."
-He was discharged and collapsed at home a few hours later.
-Bosman died as he was being rushed to hospital.
+He replied, "Born Kuilsrivier – died Edenvale Hospital."
+He was discharged, but collapsed at home a few hours later.
+He died as he was being rushed back to hospital.
 He is buried in Westpark Cemetery in Westdene under a triangular headstone that reads "Die Skrywer, The Writer, Herman Charles Bosman, b 3.2.1905, d 14.10.1951."

 Legacy

 After his death, the rights to his works were auctioned.
 They were purchased by his last wife, Helena, and upon her death, the rights were passed to her son, who retains them.
-In 1960, however, Helena sold some of his documents and 123 of his water colours and pencil sketches to the Harry Ransom Center in Texas.
+In 1960, however, Helena sold some of his documents and 123 of his watercolours and pencil sketches to the Harry Ransom Center in Texas.

 Only three of his books were published during his lifetime: Mafeking Road published by Dassie, and Jacaranda in the Night and Cold Stone Jug published by APB.
 Mafeking Road has never been out of print since its publication in 1947.

 His biography was written several times by Valerie Rosenberg.
-Her first effort was called Sunflower to the Sun, followed by Herman Charles Bosman, a Pictorial Biography, and most recently by Herman Charles Bosman: Between the Lines.
+Her first version was called Sunflower to the Sun (1976), followed by Herman Charles Bosman, a Pictorial Biography (1981), and lastly by Herman Charles Bosman: Between the Lines (2005).
 The last of these contains much new research and deals in detail with aspects of Bosman's life and parentage that were previously considered taboo.

 Because many of his stories were originally published in long-forgotten magazines and journals, there are a number of anthologies by different collators each containing a different selection.
 His original books have also been published many times by different publishers.

 The Herman Charles Bosman Literary Society meets annually for readings, performances and discussions of his works.